param-dandekar/rime/README.md

 #### `ROT` : ___1 1111
 **Bit-shift, rotate, increment, or decrement.**\
 This instruction operates on the working register.
-The last three bits of the operand determine the action:
+Bits 6 and 7 of the instruction determine the action; bit 5 chooses the working register.

-- `bit 0`: 1 = right-shift/decrement, 0 = left-shift/increment
+- `bit 6`: 1 = right-shift/decrement, 0 = left-shift/increment
-- `bit 1`: 1 = shift/rotation, 0 = increment/decrement
+- `bit 7`: 1 = shift/rotation, 0 = increment/decrement
-- `bit 2`: 1 = circular, 0 = not circular (no effect on increment or decrement)

 #### `JMP` : _010 0000
 **Jump unconditionally.**